PyrobyteZE/RetroDupes/README.md

+This is just goldendupes but i wanted to make a blacklist so server owners can give bedrock or other stuff without worry

 #### Running an anarchy server? want to make op items and have a dupe? <br> Feeling sad that all the popular dupes are patched in the more recent versions of Minecraft?
 ## Bring back the golden age of duplicating items in Minecraft with GoldenDupes!